 The brothers set off from the stormy marina of Craobh Haven (with their sea captain Duncan) just after midday and returned under clearing skies a few hours later, having swum the Corryvreckan.
 In the end they made it across with a decent time of twenty-two minutes and, aside from a few cut feet and prevailing exhaustion, they were all unscathed.
 What they did bring back with them, though, was an overwhelming sense of achievement and a taster for how it would later feel to Swim the Eden.

 Having finished this swim, the brothers realised that they partly owed their success to their mum.
 Potentially she could've watched her three children being sucked into a whirlpool and yet she still remained calm and provided support at every turn.
 The brothers also needed to thank their sea captain Duncan for getting them there and using his veteran knowledge to guide them through the crossing.
 Having a mast to grab hold of, in the form of those folk who showed their support, made all the difference.
 Even their spaniel, Marlin, played a small part, although she might need some time to work on her sea legs.

-Looking back, the boys still say that the Corryvreckan was one of the hardest - if not the hardest - swims they ever attempted.
-Jack admitted that he was close to bowing out several times, thrown into disarray by the bizarre currents, onslaught of salty waves and short window you have to make it through the maelstrom, from the island of Jura to the island of Scarba.
+Looking back, the boys still say that the Corryvreckan was one of the hardest swims they've attempted.
+Jack admitted that he was close to bowing out several times, thrown into disarray by the bizarre currents, the onslaught of salty waves and the short window you have to make it through the maelstrom, from the island of Jura to the island of Scarba.